brunohs1993/Nanokappa/README.md

 The user can input all parameters sequentially directly on terminal, which is easy when there are a few parameters that differ from the standard values.
 When there is a highly customised simulation to be ran, it is better to use an external input file and use the `--from_file` or `-ff` argument.

-All inputs (besides `-ff`, of course) can be given in form of a text file.
+All inputs can be given in form of a text file.
 The following shows an example of the content of a txt file that we are calling `parameters.txt`:

     --mat_folder       D:\Materials\Si\
     --hdf_file         kappa-m313131.hdf5
     --poscar_file      POSCAR
-    --pickled_mat      0
-    --mat_names        silicon
-    --geometry         cuboid
+    --geometry         box
     --dimensions       10e3 1e3 1e3
     --scale            1 1 1
-    --geo_rotation     0 0 0 xyz
+    --geo_rotation     90 y
     --subvolumes       slice 10 0
-    --bound_facets     0 3 4 2
+    --bound_pos        relative 0 0.5 0.5 1 0.5 0.5 0.5 0 0.5 0.5 1 0.5
-    --bound_cond       T T R R P
+    --bound_cond       T T R
     --bound_values     302 298 10 10
-    --connect_facets   1 5
-    --offset           1e-3
+    --connect_facets   absolute 5e3 5e2 0 5e3 5e2 1e3
-    --reference_temp   300
+    --reference_temp   local
-    --energy_normal    fixed
-    --temp_dist        constant_cold
+    --temp_dist        cold
-    --empty_subvols
-    --subvol_temp
-    --particles        total 1e7
+    --particles        total 1e5
-    --part_dist        random_subvol
     --timestep         1
     --iterations       2000
-    --results_folder   box_wire
+    --results_folder   inplane_film
     --results_location D:\Results
     --conv_crit        0
-    --lookup           0 0
-    --colormap         jet
     --fig_plot         subvolumes
     --rt_plot
     --max_sim_time     0-01:00:00

-This file defines a simulation of Silicon, with the material being defined by the material folder, hdf and poscar files being informed.
-The geometry is a box (cuboid) with dimensions 10e3 ang x 1e3 ang x 1e3 ang.
-Temperatures (302 K and 298 K) are imposed on facets 0 and 3, and a roughness is set to facets 2 and 4 as being 10 ang.
-Facets 1 and 5 are conected as periodic.
-A reference temperature of 300 K is used.
-The result files will be stored in `D:\Results\box_wire\`.
-Besides the usual convergence plots, the subvolumes plot will be generated at the beginning using the jet colormap.
-The simulation will last 1 hour.
-If the number of iterations is not reached, after 1 hour of calculation it will be shut down and the results will be processed, safely exiting the run.
+This file defines a simulation with the material data contained in the Si folder, being defined by the hdf and poscar files.
+The geometry is a box with dimensions 10e3 ang, 1e3 ang,  and 1e3 ang in x, y and z directions respectively.
+Temperatures (302 K and 298 K) are imposed on both extremities in the x direction, and a roughness (10 ang) is set to the opposite facets in y direction.
+Opposite facets in the z direction are conected as periodic.
+A local reference temperature is used.
+The result files will be stored in `D:\Results\inplane_film\`.
+Besides the usual convergence plots, the subvolumes plot will be generated at the beginning using the default jet colormap.
+The simulation will last either 2000 iterations or 1 hour, whatever happens first.

 Any non-necessary arguments can be left empty.
-In this example, `--subvol_temp` is left empty since the temperature profile is completely defined by the `constant_cold` keyword used as argument for `--temp_dist`.
+In this example, `--subvol_temp` is left empty since the temperature profile is completely defined by the `cold` keyword used as argument for `--temp_dist`.
 Since there is no inputs for `--rt_plot`, no real time plots will be produced.
 It is important to note, however, that passing an empty argument in the file will override the standard values and pass an empty list to the parser.
-If the user wishes to use standard input value for a given argument, the argument should be omitted in the txt file altogether.
+If the user wishes to use standard input value for a given argument, the argument should be omitted in the parameters.txt file altogether.

 The program could then be executed on terminal by calling:

-    $ python nanokappa.py -ff <path-to-file>\parameters.txt
+    $ python <path_to_nanokappa>/nanokappa.py -ff <path-to-file>/parameters.txt

 ### Material properties